liquidcronos/rogata_engine/docs/source/usage.rst

 Setting up the first object is rather straight forward, the contours are loaded and are used to initialize the game object.
 The object hierachy is [1,1], since both objects are simple objects sitting side by side.

-For the ``line of sight breakers`` however the the floor contour trick was used.
+For the ``line of sight breakers`` however the floor contour trick was used.
 Since this mapped the inverse of the red object, so long as one is within the floor contour one is not inside a ``line of sight breaker``.
-For this reason the object gets a contour hierachy of -1.
+For this reason, the object gets a contour hierarchy of -1.

 .. warning::
-   This only works because the Floor poylgon does not include the large red polygon.
+   This only works because the Floor polygon does not include the large red polygon.
 If the floor contour was saved before the polygon was drawn, inside the polygon would also register as being outside of the object!

-In addition to the static objects on the floor, robots themself also need to be set up as a dynamic object.
+In addition to the static objects on the floor, robots themself also need to be set up as a :py:class:`rogata_library.dynamic object`.
 Assuming the Robot is equipped with a marker with ID 6, it can be initialized using:
 ::